EnterpriseCoderCom/Marten.ContentRepo/EnterpriseCoder.Marten.ContentRepo/README.md

 ﻿# TODO

-* [ ] Paged results need a better return type that gives page information.
+* [X] Paged results need a better return type that gives page information.
+* [ ] More unit tests around paging.
 * [ ] Write Summary documentation
 * [X] Review exceptions that are thrown for correctness.
 * [X] Command line tool for dumping contents - no doing this, requires database access